DirtyHairy/async-mutex/README.md

 import {Mutex, Semaphore, withTimeout} from 'async-mutex';
 ```

-Starting with Node 12, native ES6 style imports are supported.
+With the latest version of node, native ES6 style imports are supported.

 **TypeScript:**
 ```typescript